eduvpn/documentation/SESSION_EXPIRY.md

 It is a bit of a judgment call.
 We know of organizations that set it to 12 hours, and also organizations that set it to 3 years.

+**NOTE**: if you choose to for example 1 day, this will mean that if a user authenticates at 09:30, the next day at 09:30 their session will expire, meaning the may have to authorize/authenticate during a video call.
+Not great.

+**NOTE**: in a future server (or client) version we aim to implement a mechanism that either expires the VPN session at night, or update the client to warn the session is about to expire during working hours and offer to renew it.

 ## Changing Session Expiry

 You can change the session expiry by modifying